INFIBIO/infibio/cell_shape_reconstruction/segment_and_classify/README.md

-# Cell classification using YOLOv5 model
+# Cell segmentation and classification using YOLOv5 model

-The run_yolo_img.m function is already implemented in do_features_extraction.m to extract the features and classify bbox for further analysis.
+The classification.m and segmentation.m functions are already implemented in do_features_extraction.m to generate the mask, extract the features and classify bbox for further analysis.

-To use the cell classification model developed with YOLOv5, follow these steps:
+To use the models developed with YOLOv5, follow these steps:

 1. Create a conda environment with the yolo5v-env.yaml file.
 ```